 No, unfortunately, we cannot accept you as an artist in Artist Alley, even though I’m sure you are very talented.
 It is a lot of hours you have to sit alone, plus you also need to handle money.
 That’s why we have a minimum age rule of 18 years old.
 With the exception that you are allowed to sit in Artist Alley if you are between 16 and 18 years old, but are sitting with friends above the age of 18, and have a written permission from your parents.

 Sadly not.
 Due to the available space, people that sign up as a single artist and who gets accepted, will have to share their table with another person, who’s also on their own.
 We would like to have as many talented artists as possible in our Artist Alley and not have to turn down a lot of people.

-If you’re really serious about wanting a table for your own and have the funds for it, we have this year opened up the option, that you can buy the rights to have a whole table to your own for the fee of 300 Danish kroner.
+If you’re really serious about wanting a table for your own and have the funds for it, we have this year opened up the option, that you can buy the rights to have a whole table to your own for the fee of 300 DKK.

-If you have special wishes or information we shall know of, then the field “additional comments" is for that.
+If you have special wishes or information we need to know of, then the field “additional comments" is for that.

 It might be a disability/illness that gives you the need to be close to the entrance, wants to bring a clothing rack/own table, have a helper connected to your booth, or some other special thing you wish to inform us about.
 Remember that we cannot read minds, so we cannot fulfill your special wishes or needs, if you have not told us about them beforehand.